Event Info | FAQs

 About this event

-Twin Cities Oktoberfest was thrilled to have celebrated the 15th anniversary of our event in 2025!
-As always, it took place in the heart of the Twin Cities at the Historic Progress Center on the Minnesota State Fairgrounds.
+Twin Cities Oktoberfest is excited to celebrate the 16th anniversary of our event in 2026!
+You can find us in the heart of the Twin Cities at the Historic Progress Center on the Minnesota State Fairgrounds.
 Like years’ past, our event is 100% local – that includes all beer, food, music, merchandise and other entertainment.
-We were happy to have a few returning and NEW beer/cider sponsors – Utepils Brewing, Pryes Brewing Company, Bruhaven Craft Co., Lift Bridge Brewing Company, and Minneapolis Cider Company.
-Our food offerings in 2025 include Gerhard’s Brats, traditional German pretzels from Aki’s Breadhaus, savory and sweet pies from Sara’s Tipsy Pies, candied bacon from Big Guy’s BBQ and Christel’s Bavarian Kitchen!
-For traditional Oktoberfest music, we had three terrific bands – Alpensterne, Bavarian Musikmeisters, and the Josh Norman Musik Meisters .
-We also had back the world renowned and the #1 North American German dancing troupe, SG Edelweiss, as well as a couple of fun cover bands, The Stand Ups and Coyote Wild .
-We also hadsome terrific music in our tent this year, with Grunge Unplugged playing, along with ELEVAN and Cornell Power Service.
-Many tried their hand-eye coordination with Nice Axe.
-Many entered our stein holding competitions over the 2-day event and we offered Men’s and Ladies’ divisions, and ALL proceeds went to charity.
+We are happy to have a few returning and NEW beer/cider sponsors – Utepils Brewing, Pryes Brewing Company, Dangerous Man Brewing, Haggard Barrel Brewing Co., and Minneapolis Cider Company.
+Our food offerings in 2026 include Gerhard’s Brats, traditional German pretzels from Aki’s Breadhaus, treats from Sara’s Tipsy Pies, candied bacon from Big Guy’s BBQ and Jesse’s Spatzle!
+For traditional Oktoberfest music, we have three terrific bands – Bavarian Musikmeisters, The Elk River German Band and The iPolka Band.
+We also welcome back the world renowned and the #1 North American German dancing troupe, SG Edelweiss, as well as a couple of fun cover bands, The Stand Ups and Reese Glover.
+We have additional music in our tent again this year, with Cornell Power Service and Gonzo’s Planet electrifying the stage.
+You can try your hand-eye coordination on Hammer and Nail or with Nice Axe.
+We hold multiple stein holding competitions over the 2-day event, which includes both Men’s and Ladies’ divisions, and ALL proceeds go to charity.

 Now for the fun stuff – details!
-Please see below for more information regarding our sponsors, beer and food offerings, shopping, health and safety protocols and other misc. items.
+Please see below for more information regarding our sponsors, beer and food offerings, band schedule, merch vendors, FAQ and other misc. items.

 Sponsors